BitcoinChatt/BitcoinChatt.github.io/themes/main/content/_index.md

 <center>

 <b>May 3rd:</b> Bitcoin Chattanooga will have a booth at the Chattanooga Business Expo on Thursday, May 8th, from 11:30am–1pm!
 It will be located at the Waterhouse Pavilion, 850 Market Street, Chattanooga, TN, 37402.
-This expo is free and open to the public, so RSVP on our <a href="https://www.bitcoinchatt.org/calendar">Calendar</a>, so we'll know to expect you, and reserve your free ticket <a target="_blank" href="https://www.tickettailor.com/events/downtowncouncil/1661447">here</a>!
+This expo is free and open to the public, so RSVP on our <a href="https://www.bitcoinchatt.org/calendar">Calendar</a> (that way, we'll know to expect you), and reserve your free ticket <a target="_blank" href="https://www.tickettailor.com/events/downtowncouncil/1661447">here</a>!

 Join us as we orange pill small business owners in the Chattanooga area!